Hywel ap Rhys (Glywysing)

 Hywel ap Rhys ('Hywel son of Rhys') (ruled c.
 840–886) was a king of Glywysing (either in part or in its entirety) in South Wales.

 His sons Arthfael and Owain were probably responsible for the reünification of the realm of Morgannwg.
-A third son may have fallen helping Rhodri the Great resist a Mercian invasion of Anglesey around 843.
+His grandsons, Owain's sons, Gruffydd ab Owain (died c.
+935 at the hands of troops from Ceredigion) and Cadwgan ab Owain (died c.
+949 0r 951, "murdered by the Saxons") ruled as joint kings of Glywysing from c.
+930 until their deaths, before the surviving brother Morgan Hen ab Owain (d.
+974), having previously ruled as King of Gwent, brought the territories together under him as the Kingdom of Morgannwg.

 The Houelt Cross

 A cross in the collection of ancient stones at St Illtyd's Church, Llantwit Major has been identified with Hywel.
 The Houelt Cross has a Latin inscription written in half-uncial Latin which has consistently been interpreted as a memorial cross raised by Hywel for his father.

 R. A. Stewart Macalister read the inscription as: